 All balance sheet accounts have been translated using the exchange rates in effect at the balance sheet date.
-Statements of income amounts have been translated using the average exchange rate for the year.
+Statements of net income (loss) amounts have been translated using the average exchange rate for the year.
 The gains and losses resulting from the changes in exchange rates from year to year have been reported in other comprehensive income (loss).
 The foreign currency translation adjustment is the only component of accumulated other comprehensive loss.
 If applicable, foreign currency translation adjustments exclude income tax expense (benefit) as certain of the Company's investments in non-U.S. subsidiaries are deemed to be reinvested for an indefinite period of time.
-Transaction losses were \$136,999 and \$126,188 for 2014 and 2013, respectively.
+Foreign currency transaction losses were \$109,491 and \$136,999 for 2015 and 2014, respectively.